 Nevertheless, ever since starting the construction of our new home, I’ve dreamed of adding an accent shiplap wall.
 Now I’ll admit, I didn’t go at this alone.
-I had help ordering materials (a special thanks to Brooks Homes) and installation (Rick in Brier Handyman service) as well.
+I had help ordering materials (a special thanks to Brooks Homes) and installation (Rick in Brier Handyman service).

 Here’s how it all went down…

-I scoured the internet looking for basic shiplap material, but all I could find was thick tongue and groove pine that was no longer than 12 feet.
-My longest board had to be about 18 feet so we didn’t have to see any vertical seams on the wall (I know, I’m picky) and the material couldn’t be thicker than about 1/8 of an inch so that it didn’t stick out beyond the molding.
+I scoured the internet looking for basic shiplap material, but all I could find was thick tongue and groove pine no longer than 12 feet.
+My longest board had to be 18 feet so we didn’t see any vertical seams on the wall.
+Also, the material couldn’t be thicker than about an 1/8 of an inch so that it didn’t stick out beyond the molding.
 I know, I know – I’m picky!